OWASP/owasp-mastg/Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md

 }
 ```

 You can disable debugging by using similar techniques in ART even though the gDvm variable is not available.
 The ART runtime exports some of the vtables of JDWP-related classes as global symbols (in C++, vtables are tables that hold pointers to class methods).
 This includes the vtables of the classes `JdwpSocketState` and `JdwpAdbState`, which handle JDWP connections via network sockets and ADB, respectively.
-You can manipulate the behavior of the debugging runtime [by overwriting the method pointers in the associated vtables](https://www.vantagepoint.sg/blog/88-anti-debugging-fun-with-android-art "Vantage Point Security - Anti-Debugging Fun with Android ART").
+You can manipulate the behavior of the debugging runtime [by overwriting the method pointers in the associated vtables](https://web.archive.org/web/20200307152820/https://www.vantagepoint.sg/blog/88-anti-debugging-fun-with-android-art "Vantage Point Security - Anti-Debugging Fun with Android ART") (archived).

 One way to overwrite the method pointers is to overwrite the address of the function `jdwpAdbState::ProcessIncoming` with the address of `JdwpAdbState::Shutdown`.
 This will cause the debugger to disconnect immediately.